lemnos/talaria/man.md

 : Do not allow arbitrary input (which is possible by default) (mnemonic *m*andatory)

 **-r**
-: Matching interpretes the input as a regular expression.
+: Matching interprets the input as a regular expression.

 **-x** *xoff*
 : The x offset of the talaria window, this overrides whatever is in the config file if specified.